Niksune/MiniCraft/README.md

 # Craft

-A game where you craft items in a mini RPG style game.
+A mini RPG style game focused on ressources gathering and crafting.